awsdocs/amazon-eks-user-guide/doc_source/pod-execution-role.md

    "aws:SourceArn": "arn:aws:eks:region-code:111122223333:fargateprofile/my-cluster/*",
    ```

    If the policy doesn't match, copy the full previous policy into the form and choose **Update policy**\.
 Replace `region-code` with the AWS Region that your cluster is in\.
-If you want to use the same role in all AWS Regions in your account, replace `region-code` with `*`\.
+If you want to use the same role in all AWS Regions in your account, replace *region\-code* with `*`\.
 Replace `111122223333` with your account ID and `my-cluster` with the name of your cluster\.
 If you want to use the same role for all clusters in your account, replace `my-cluster` with `*`\.

 ## Creating the Amazon EKS pod execution role<a name="create-pod-execution-role"></a>